ysrepo/sandbox/README.md

-### <u>This project guides how to include the FFmpeg library into the code and how to debug it with VS Code over "WSL: Ubuntu"</u>
+### <u>This project guides how to include the FFmpeg library into the code and how to debug it with VS Code upon "WSL: Ubuntu"</u>

 1) Install "WSL: Ubuntu" running in cmd `wsl --install`